 The 2001 Spottswoode Cabernet Sauvignon was the winning bottle in the June installment of Pick My Next Bottle.
 I decanted the wine for an hour and paired it with pan fried sirloin steaks.

 Spottswoode is a family owned winegrowing estate located on the western edge of St. Helena in the Napa Valley.
 The 46 acre estate, established in 1882, is distinguished by the historic Victorian home depicted on the label.
 Its entrance is graced by classic formal gardens, while the vineyard stretches behind to the Mayacamas Mountains.

 The Spottswoode Estate was bought by Jack and Mary Novak in 1972.
 The first Cabernet Sauvignon was produced in 1982.
 Spottswoode also makes an exceptional Sauvignon Blanc, a second Cabernet named Lydenhurst and a Rhone blend known as Field Book.

-The 2011 vintage will be released this Fall.
+The 2012 vintage will be released early next year.
 I will order a few bottles, but at $145 per, the wine is no longer the value it was 5-7 years ago.
 The 2010 received 100 points from the Wine Advocate.
 Available at the winery via the mailing list and quite often at retail.